 Step 3.
 Schedule OneDrive auto backup

-Click "Schedule", and you can see a pop-up window, on which you can set up OneDrive backup automatically on the daily, weekly or monthly basis.
+Click "Schedule", and you can see a pop-up window, on which you can set up OneDrive backup automatically on a daily, weekly, or monthly basis.
 Choose the date and time as you wish.
-Besides, different backup types can be ticked, incremental backup, full backup and differential backup.
+Besides, different backup types can be ticked, incremental backup, full backup, and differential backup.

 OneDrive Backup - Set up OneDrive auto backup